-For Congregational school teachers, you need to check with your respective school to determine what impact, if any, taking these courses has on your salary.
+For Affiliated school teachers, you need to check with your respective school to determine what impact, if any, taking these courses has on your salary.

 When can I be reimbursed for taking these Catholic Core courses?

 You will be reimbursed after successfully completing the course.
 If you have signed the waiver at the end of the application process, St. Mark’s College will inform the Superintendent’s Office of your successful completion.
-In courses taken for credit, successful completion is defined as attaining a course grade of 70% or better; in courses taken for audit, successful completion is defined as attendance and participation in 100% of classes.
+Successful completion is defined as attaining a course grade of 70% or better.

 Who is eligible to apply for the Archbishop’s scholarship for Leadership in Catholic Education?

 The Scholarship is open to all TRB certified teachers at a Catholic school in the Archdiocese of Vancouver, as well as Education Assistants, Principals, and Vice-Principals.
-This includes Congregational schools as well.
+This includes Affiliated schools as well.